idkjustacatt/idk.github.io/README.md

 # LiftiumChk
-Howdy, I decided to update this checker because it had been eating shit for a while and was working shoddily. + **OTP BOT FREE INCLUDED**
+Howdy, I decided to update this checker because it had been eating shit for a while and was working shoddily.

-**NEED .php VERSION WITH ALL APIs INCLUDED?** dm me at telegram @liftium

-It currently supports Stripe and the Square API.
-If you don't have an API key you can buy one from me on telegram @liftium for 1$
+It currently supports Stripe and the Square API (U dont need any sk).

 [free version, dont use this shit..](https://github.com/Blagdoii/LiftiumChk/blob/main/chk.py)